foundry-vtt-community/wiki.js/development/api/applicationv2.md

 The following section provides guidance for implementing ApplicationV2 and its related classes

+### BASE_APPLICATION

+In ApplicationV2 subclasses, the inheritanceChain determines how far up both `DEFAULT_OPTIONS` and hook calls will go from the currently instantiated class.
+This is controlled by the static property `BASE_APPLICATION`, which points to a class definition.
+By default, all ApplicationV2 subclasses inherit all the way up, but subclasses may prefer to limit this.

 ### DEFAULT_OPTIONS

 One property that's important to include is `static DEFAULT_OPTIONS`, which is an instance of  the [ApplicationConfiguration](https://foundryvtt.com/api/v12/interfaces/foundry.applications.types.ApplicationConfiguration.html) type.
 You can override or extend these options in individual instances of your application by passing an object into the constructor, e.g. `new MyApplication({ position: { width: 600 }})`.

+There's no need to call `super.mergeObject` or anything here; subclasses by default merge their `DEFAULT_OPTIONS` into their parent class, all the way up to through the inheritance chain.

 #### Form Handling